A guide for spiritual seekers, leaders, and companions

 © DR Phelan - Uplift Centre 2025

-A Journey Through 8 Phases of Spiritual Development
+A Spiritual Journey across 8 Phases

 The Eight Phases of the Spiritual Journey

-1. Survive & Control – "Secure me"
+1. Safety & Control

-Seeking: Safety, certainty, clear morals
+People at this phase are generally seeking: Safety, certainty, clear morals

-Challenges: legalism, fear-based religion, rigidity, magical thinking, us/them tribalism, authoritarian capture.
+The Challenges of being in this phase: legalism, fear-based religion, rigidity, magical thinking, us/them tribalism, authoritarian capture.

 Reflective Questions:

-• When do you feel safest spiritually?
+When do you feel safest spiritually?
+What are your current spiritual anchor points?

-2. Awakening & Recognition"Someone found me"
+2. Awakening & Recognition

 This stage is characterised by connection, awe, and a personal experience of grace.
 God feels intimately present and protective.
+Can feel like God has found me.

 Example: A profound conversion experience or spiritual awakening.